 Performance pauses and cancellations

 We will only cancel a performance during electrical storms (within 10km radius) or during times of extremely high winds and/or rain.
-The decision to cancel a performance is not made until 7.30pm or later and a cancellation may be called during the performance.
-So please plan to travel to the venue for a 7.30pm performance start time even in unfavourable weather conditions.
+We will not cancel a performance until 7.30pm or later.
+We may decide to cancel a performance once the show is underway.
+Please plan to travel to the venue for a 7.30pm performance start time even in unfavourable weather conditions.

-In some weather conditions Handa Opera on Sydney Harbour may have a delayed start time or be paused for up to 50 minutes at any point throughout the performance.
+In some weather conditions, we may delay the start time of Handa Opera on Sydney Harbour or pause for up to 50 minutes at any point throughout the performance.

-Auxiliary expenses including travel, accommodation or hospitality which you have arranged in conjunction with the performance are at your own risk and not refundable by Opera Australia.
+Auxiliary expenses including travel, accommodation or hospitality which you have arranged in conjunction with the performance are at your own risk and Opera Australia cannot refund these.

 Handa Opera on Sydney Harbour has wheelchair locations, companion seats and level access seats available.